 In special cases, REHPA can continue to provide sparring/advice in the form of ongoing consultancy.
 The needs and opportunities for this will be identified at the initial meeting.

-Researchers and clinical professionals may also request guidance for up to 2 hours from REHPAs affiliated international professors, who each visit Denmark for one week, twice a year:
+Researchers and clinical professionals may also request guidance for up to two hours from REHPA’s affiliated international professor, who each visit Denmark for one week, twice a year:

 The possibility of a meeting depends on the visiting professors’ programme and the relevance of the project.
 The project must involve rehabilitation or palliative care – or the coordination and interaction between the two.
 A project description/problem (max 5 A4 pages) should be submitted and will be assessed individually.